SomethingGeneric/Gamerbot/README.md

     * Speak:
         * Arch: `sudo pacman -S espeak-ng`
         * Debian-based are probably the same
+    * Lights (LIFX):
+        * If you want webcam command to work, you need `fswebcam`.
+On Arch, this is in the AUR
 * Review things in config labeled `# NEED TO CHANGE`
 * Put bot's token in the user's `~/.token`, and run `python3 combo.py`
     * System-d service example: